PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 There is no screenshot for this plugin

 == Changelog ==

+= 1.1.0rc3 =
+* Reordered the date_funcs array (Thanks to Boris HUISGEN for reporting the problem and submitting a patch)
+* Moved the hack about WP using meta_value = integer (instead of text) out of the SELECT handler
+* Boris HUISGEN submitted a patch for permalinks to work properly

 = 1.1.0rc =
 * Hack for WP using meta_value = integer (instead of text)